PaloAltoNetworks/pcs-postman/README.md

     "password": "a1b2c3d4e5f6g7h8i9"
 }
 `

+## Advanced Postman scenarios using Collection Runner

+In the **Collection_Runner** folder, there are specific examples for use-cases where using Postman's Collection Runner makes sense.

+This is an easy way to iterate through files/CSVs/etc for a specific subset of API calls you want to make.
+More instructions in the README within that folder.

 ## That's it!
 The Collections are not fully complete, so if you find a request that hasn't been created (or needs updated) please feel free to submit a PR.